Relay

 As a small business owner, your cash management strategy needs to include a plan for time-sensitive payments.

 In a crunch, payment methods like cash and paper checks are rarely practical.
-That’s why, sometimes, business owners need to send money via a wire transfer. 🌏
+That's why business owners sometimes need to send money via a wire transfer.

 A wire transfer is a fast and secure way to send and receive both domestic and international payments.
 Whether you need to pay an overseas vendor quickly or can't rely on cash for a local contractor, a business wire transfer might be exactly what you need.